Frequently Asked Questions for starting in EYFS

 4) How do you keep parents informed of their child's progress for both Nursery and Reception?

 We hold parent’s consultations twice a year to update you on your child’s progress and attainment.
 In Reception we send home knowledge organisers each half term to explain what topics the children are learning about.
-In Nursery and Reception we also hold an open morning where parents come into school and see their child’s learning journal.

 5) At the end of a school day, whether that be in nursery, reception or Key Stage 1, how are children handed over to their parents/guardian?

 In Nursery and Reception the parents stand outside the classroom doors.
-The teachers hands each child to their parents one at a time.
+The teachers hand each child to their parents one at a time.
 This does take longer however safety at home time is our key priority.
 In Key Stage 1, children are dismissed by the teacher one by one once the parent or carer has been identified.
 Parents are able to ring the office and notify if another adult is collecting their child.
 During this phone call a series of security questions are asked to confirm it is the parent calling.

 6) When do the settling in sessions / play and stay sessions etc normally take place, is it before the Summer holidays?

 Once your place has been confirmed we invite parents/carers and children into school for an open afternoon to see the school, classrooms and meet the staff before the Summer holidays.

 7) Is there a cost to school lunches?
 Do Reception and/or Infants eat at a different time to the older children, or are all children in the hall together when eating dinner?